emnify/product-docs/docs/services/emnify-iot-supernetwork.md

 :::note
 Some modules which have a SIM enabled PIN, (e.g., u-blox SARA-R4/SARA-N4) do not go into sleep mode.
-The PIN is disabled on emnify SIMs.
+The PIN is disabled on emnify eSIMs.
 :::

 - Roaming for Power Save Mode
 &nbsp;
 &nbsp;
-Be aware that not all NB-IoT and LTE-M networks have implemented PSM and even when PSM is available with the local operator this does not mean that a roaming SIM can use it.
+Be aware that not all NB-IoT and LTE-M networks have implemented PSM and even when PSM is available with the local operator this does not mean that a roaming eSIM can use it.
 This makes it difficult for devices that are moving - in case they use PSM, and the new network does not support PSM - or only other timer configurations.
 We therefore regularly test the availability of PSM in our [LTE-M](https://www.emnify.com/lte-m-coverage?hsLang=en) and [NB-IoT](https://www.emnify.com/nb-iot-coverage) roaming footprint.
 - AT Command calculation and examples for PSM settings